dcnewman/slicing/README.md

 as the slicer, but with a single code change to better handle error conditions relating STL input files.

-Each those choices can be changed as needed:
+Each of those choices can be changed as needed:

 * Amazon S3: Either use an equivalent file storage mechanism which implements S3 compatability or replace the `src/lib/s3.js` routines.